 But it's too late to change your mind, so after approximately 28 hours of mind-bending "contractions", you'll be briefly shown a messy, wrinkly Raisinette which they'll claim is your baby, before it's whisked away to some mysteriously department where the alleged offspring is washed, detailed and buffed before being brought back to you.

 The remainder of your hospital stay (approximately 4.3 hours, based on current insurance regulations) will be spent trying to figure out how to feed the baby.
 The topic of breastfeeding is best left to Nurse Ratchet or perhaps your mother, if she's stopped laughing by now.

-The seat comes with an internal harness, and sports multiple grooves, notches, latches, buckles, and a wiring harness for which you'll need a construction crew until you have the procedure memorized.
-Note that the baby must face rearward; apparently newborns are scared of driving, or perhaps they like seeing where they've just been.
+The seat comes with an internal harness, and sports multiple grooves, notches, latches, buckles, and a wiring harness for which you'll need a construction crew until you have the procedure memorized, so do your best to follow the instructions.
+(Hint: this is not possible.)

 For your arrival home, you'll need:

 - industrial tarps

 - a 24-hour supply of infant diapers (Approximately 400.
 Diaper packages have helpful suggestions on the labels like "8 to 12 pounds", but it's NOT referring to capacity.
 You can trust me on this, too.)

 - a large quantity of Baby Magic lotion (it's the law, or something)

 - rubberized aprons for self-protection, as changing diapers is akin to sitting in the front row at a Gallagher show.